conestack/bdajax/README.rst

     query string used for requests on the target context.
     ``ajax:target`` is mandatory when ``ajax:event`` is defined, and optional when ``ajax:action`` is defined (depends on if event is triggered by bdajax or browser event).
-See below to get a clue what i am talking about.

 **ajax:confirm="Do you really want to do this?"**
     Show confirmation dialog before actually executing actions and trigger